 Chrissie Hammond - Vocals (in band: 1975)

-Russell Hitchcock - Backing vocals, Congas, Lead vocal, Percussion, Vocals (in band: 1975 - present)
+Russell Hitchcock - Backing vocals, Congas, Lead vocals, Percussion, Vocals (in band: 1975 - present)

-Graham Russell - 12 string guitar, Acoustic guitar , Backing vocals, Drum Programming, Drums, Guitar, Keyboards, Lead vocal, Piano, Rhythm guitar, Vocals (in band: 1975 - present)
+Graham Russell - 12 string guitar, Acoustic guitar , Backing vocals, Drum Programming, Drums, Guitar, Keyboards, Lead vocals, Piano, Rhythm guitar, Vocals (in band: 1975 - present)

 Nigel Macara - Drums (in band: 1976)